Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Embedding Random Walks Based on Term Occurrences

 To compute $\maxParaNOO(t,s)$, we can adjust \Cref{alg:maxNOO} at Line 12 in the case of $t \subtermocAlt_{\varepsilon} s'$.
 Instead of setting $\alpha_{s'}$ to the maximum of $\beta_{s'}$ and $\sum_{\pi \in \pos_{\VSet}(t)} \alpha_{s'|_{\pi}} + 1$, we set $\alpha_{s'}$ to $\max\{\beta_{s'}, 1\}$, because now we do not count occurrences below another occurrence anymore.
 The runtime of the adjusted algorithm is still in $\mathcal{O}(|s|^2)$.

 \begin{restatable}[Embedding Random Walks via Occurrences (3)]{theorem}{EmbeddingRWThree} Let $\PP$ be a PTRS and let $\F{T}$ be a $\PP$-RST with $\ctheight(\F{T}) > 0$ and $\rootterm(\F{T}) = t$.
-If we have ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxParaNOO(t,t_v)} \geqMaybe 1$, then $\PP$ is not $\PASTASTColor$. \end{restatable}
+If we have ${\sum_{v \in \ctleaf(\F{T})} p_v \cdot \maxParaNOO(t,t_v)} \geqMaybe 1$, then $\PP$ [3] is not $\PASTASTColor$. \end{restatable}

 To automate \Cref{theorem:embedding}, \ref{theorem:embedding_two}, and \ref{theorem:embedding_three}, we have to find a $\PP$-RST satisfying one of the two constraints.
-To this end, we first search for a term $t$ that loops at all.
+To this end, we first search for a looping term $t$.
 Here, we reuse the non-probabilistic loop detection algorithms from \cite{Frocos05} on the non-probabilistic variant $\nonprob(\PP)$.
-After finding a loop of $\nonprob(\PP)$ starting with a term $t$, we first check whether $t$ is linear.
+After finding a loop of $\nonprob(\PP)$ starting with a term $t$ (which is already an undecidable problem in general), we first check whether $t$ is linear.
 If $t$ is linear, then we reconstruct the corresponding $\PP$-RST $\F{T}$ for this path.
 On all remaining terms $u$ in the leaves of $\F{T}$, we check whether we can possibly reach a term $s$ from $u$ such that $t \subtermocAlt_\pi s$ for some $\pi \in \pos(s)$.
 This is undecidable in general, but we use the \emph{symbol transition graph} from \cite{sternagelReachabilityAnalysisTermination2019} as a sufficient criterion.
-On those terms $u$ where we may potentially reach such a term $s$, we extend the RST by performing further \emph{rewrite steps}, in order to obtain leaves that contain more occurrences of $t$.
-This is performed repeatedly until we have constructed an RST that satisfies one of the conditions of \Cref{theorem:embedding} or until one reaches a certain threshold for the number of rewrite steps.
+On those terms $u$ where we may potentially reach such a term $s$, we extend the RST by performing [3] further \emph{rewrite steps}, to obtain leaves that contain more occurrences of $t$.
+This is performed repeatedly until we have constructed an RST that satisfies one of the conditions of \Cref{theorem:embedding} or until we reach a threshold for the number of rewrite steps.
 In the latter case, we try to find another looping term to generate an RST in order to embed a suitable random walk.
-If the looping term $t$ is not linear, then we proceed in an analogous [3] way in order to apply \Cref{theorem:embedding_two} or \Cref{theorem:embedding_three}, depending on whether the initial tree $\F{T}$ is $\nvd{}$ or not.
-In the former case we compute both values $\maxNOO(t, t_v)$ and $\maxParaNOO(t, t_v)$ for every leaf $v$, since rewriting the leaves of $\F{T}$ may yield a tree that is not $\nvd{}$ anymore.
+If the looping term $t$ is not linear, then we proceed in an analogous way to apply \Cref{theorem:embedding_two} or \Cref{theorem:embedding_three}, depending on whether the tree is $\nvd{}$ or not.
+Here, we compute both $\maxNOO(t, t_v)$ and $\maxParaNOO(t, t_v)$ for every leaf $v$, since by rewriting the leaves, it may change whether the tree is $\nvd{}$ or not.